traefik/traefik/docs/content/providers/overview.md

 !!! important "Kubernetes Namespace"

-    As Kubernetes also has its own notion of namespace, one should not confuse the "provider namespace" with the "Kubernetes Namespace" of a resource when in the context of cross-provider usage.
+    As Kubernetes also has its own notion of namespace, one should not confuse the _provider namespace_ with the _Kubernetes Namespace_ of a resource when in the context of cross-provider usage.

-    In this case, since the definition of a Traefik dynamic configuration object is not in Kubernetes, specifying a "Kubernetes Namespace" when referring to the resource does not make any sense.
+    In this case, since the definition of a Traefik dynamic configuration object is not in Kubernetes, specifying a Kubernetes Namespace when referring to the resource does not make any sense.

     On the other hand, if you were to declare a middleware as a Custom Resource in Kubernetes and use the non-CRD Ingress objects, you would have to add the Kubernetes Namespace of the middleware to the annotation like this `<middleware-namespace>-<middleware-name>@kubernetescrd`.